mguenther/coding-puzzle-brackets/README.md

 * C++ Library: STL and BOOST only
 * Java Compiler: >= Java 7

 The original problem description constrained solutions further with regard to lines of code and execution time.
 However, I do not care for micro-optimizations, so my personal goals in solving this puzzle was with regard to code quality and test coverage.
+I used TDD while implementing my solution.

 ## Solution ##